acmucsd/membership-portal/README.md

 5. Create a new `.env` file using `.env.example` as a template: `cp .env.example .env`.
 6. Fill out the `.env`.
 See the [example file below](#sample-env).
 7. Run the containerized service(s) (e.g. Postgres): `docker-compose up -d`.
+8. Initialize the database: `npm run db:migrate`.
+9. Populate the database: `npm run db:seed`.
-8. Start the Node app: `npm run dev`.
+10. Start the Node app: `npm run dev`.

 #### Installing Postgres
 MacOS and Linux users can install Postgres via [Homebrew](https://brew.sh), and Linux users can use `apt`.
 Windows users will need to download the Postgres 11.5 installer from [here](https://www.postgresql.org/download/windows/), run the installer, and add the Postgres bin to the PATH environment variable.